MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-use-scripts-to-replicate-database.md

 This article teaches you how to use Transact-SQL (T-SQL) and PowerShell scripts to replicate your database from SQL Server to Azure SQL Managed Instance by using a [Managed Instance link](managed-instance-link-feature-overview.md).

 > [!NOTE]
 > - The link is a feature of Azure SQL Managed Instance and is currently in preview.
-You can also use a [SQL Server Management Studio (SSMS) wizard](managed-instance-link-use-ssms-to-replicate-database.md) to set up the link to replicate your database.
-> - PowerShell scripts provided in this article invoke SQL Managed Instance REST APIs.
+> - You can also use a [SQL Server Management Studio (SSMS) wizard](managed-instance-link-use-ssms-to-replicate-database.md) to set up the link to replicate your database.

 ## Prerequisites